Violin construction and mechanics: Top

-Typically the top (also known as the belly or table, in the U.K.) -- the soundboard) is made of quarter-sawn Norway spruce, bookmatched at a strongly glued joint down the center, with two soundholes (or "f-holes", from their resemblance to a stylized letter "f") precisely placed between the C-bouts and lower corners.
+Typically, the top plate (also known as the soundboard, top, belly, or table) is made of quarter-sawn Norway spruce, bookmatched at a strongly glued joint down the center, with two soundholes (or "f-holes", from their resemblance to a stylized letter "f") precisely placed between the C-bouts and lower corners.
 The soundholes affect the flex patterns of the top and allow the box to breathe as it vibrates.
 A decorative inlaid set of three narrow wooden strips, usually a light-colored strip surrounded by two dark strips, called purfling, runs around the edge of the top and is said to give some resistance to cracks originating at the edge.
 It is also claimed to allow the top to flex more independently of the rib structure.
 Some violins have two lines of purfling or knot-work type ornaments inlaid in the back.
 Painted-on faux purfling on the top is usually a sign of an inferior violin.
 A slab-sawn bass bar fitted inside the top, running lengthwise under the bass foot of the bridge, gives added mass and rigidity to the top plate.
 Some cheaper mass-produced violins have an integral bass bar carved from the same piece as the top.
 Ideally the top is glued to the ribs and linings with slightly diluted hide glue to allow future removal with minimal damage.